What Home Insurance Doesn't Cover: 15 Common Exclusions You Need to Know

 Does home insurance cover roof damage from age?

 No. If your roof fails due to age, wear, or gradual deterioration, your homeowners policy will not cover it.
-Insurance is designed for sudden, accidental events — not predictable aging.
-If your roof is old, insurers may also reduce your claim payout to reflect depreciation rather than full replacement cost.
+About 70% of insurers now enforce a 20-year roof age threshold, and many carriers now settle claims on roofs older than 10 to 15 years at actual cash value rather than full replacement cost.
 Regular roof inspections and timely repairs are the best way to keep your coverage intact and avoid claim denials.

 Will home insurance cover mold removal?

 It depends on the source of the mold.
-If mold develops as a direct result of a covered sudden event — like a burst pipe — your policy may cover remediation up to its mold sub-limit.
+If mold develops as a direct result of a covered sudden event like a burst pipe, your policy may cover remediation up to its mold sub-limit (typically capped around $10,000).
 However, mold caused by long-term humidity, gradual leaks, or neglected maintenance is almost always excluded.
 A mold or water backup endorsement can provide additional protection, but prevention through proper ventilation and moisture control is your best defense.

 What happens if my dog bites someone and the breed is excluded?

-If your insurer has a breed exclusion for your dog and your pet bites a guest, your liability claim can be denied entirely.
-This means you would be personally responsible for any medical bills, legal fees, or judgments against you — which can be financially devastating.
-Options include switching to a dog-friendly insurer, adding a personal umbrella policy, or purchasing a separate canine liability policy for high-risk breeds.
+If your insurer has a breed exclusion and your pet bites a guest, your liability claim can be denied entirely.
+You would then be personally responsible for medical bills, legal fees, and any judgments against you, which now average over $65,000 per bite claim and can reach six figures.
+Options include switching to a breed-blind insurer (State Farm, USAA, Nationwide, Amica, Chubb, or Liberty Mutual), adding a personal umbrella policy, or living in a breed-blind state like Michigan or Pennsylvania.

 Is flood insurance worth it if I'm not in a high-risk flood zone?